Uberi/University-Notes/PHIL271/PHIL271.md

 In other words, why is mathematics so effective a language for doing physics, even though mathematics is done independently of physics?

-According to Wigner, the main activity of mathematics is to invent new concepts, and mathemeticians tend to focus on concepts that are inbteresting and beautiful.
-Elementary math can be derived from experience, like geometry by looking a the real world, and addition from putting things together.
+According to Wigner, the main activity of mathematics is to invent new concepts, and mathemeticians tend to focus on concepts that are interesting and beautiful.
+Elementary math can be derived from experience, like geometry from looking a the real world, and addition from putting things together.
 But it is likely that nobody has ever experienced a complex number or a Borel set.

 Math is essential to physics - we can't even formulate most theories in physics without mathematical concepts.
 Additionally, these mathematical theories often give us high quality, accurate predictions about the world based on the mathematics, despite math being done independently of the sciences.
 So why does the world seem to match mathematics so well?
 Why does the world work in a regular, seemingly rule-based way?